-If a complication occurs for which the client requires inpatient admission immediately following the day surgery (no observation period), the day surgery must be submitted as an outpatient procedure (TOB 131), using the appropriate hospital or HASC provider identifier.
-The inpatient admission is to be submitted as an inpatient claim (TOB 111), using the hospital's provider identifier.
+If a complication occurs for which the client requires inpatient admission immediately following the day surgery (no observation period), the day surgery must be submitted as an outpatient procedure (TOB 131), using the appropriate hospital or HASC NPI and taxonomy code.
+The inpatient admission is to be submitted as an inpatient claim (TOB 111), using the hospital's NPI and taxonomy code.
 The principal diagnosis to be used on the inpatient claim is the complication of the surgery that necessitated the extended stay.
 The day surgery procedure must not be included on the inpatient claim.
 The inpatient admission must be medically necessary and is subject to retrospective review.